 Wastes can be transformed into clean and efficient energy and fuel by a variety of technologies, ranging from conventional combustion process to state-of-the art plasma gasification technology.
 Besides recovery of substantial energy, these technologies can lead to a substantial reduction in the overall waste quantities requiring final disposal, which can be better managed for safe disposal in a controlled manner while meeting the pollution control standards.

 Crop residues encompasses all agricultural wastes such as bagasse, straw, stem, stalk, leaves, husk, shell, peel, pulp, stubble, etc. Large quantities of crop residues are produced annually worldwide, and are vastly underutilised.
-Rice produces both straw and rice husks at the processing plant which can be conveniently and easily converted into energy.
+Rice produces both straw and rice husks at the processing plant which can be conveniently converted into energy through thermal routes, such as combustion.
 Significant quantities of biomass remain in the fields in the form of cob when maize is harvested which can be converted into energy.
 Sugar cane harvesting leads to harvest residues in the fields while processing produces fibrous bagasse, both of which are good sources of energy.
 Harvesting and processing of coconuts produces quantities of shell and fibre that can be utilized.

 Current farming practice is usually to plough these residues back into the soil, or they are burnt, left to decompose, or grazed by cattle.
 These residues could be processed into liquid fuels or thermochemical processed to produce electricity and heat.
 Agricultural residues are characterized by seasonal availability and have characteristics that differ from other solid fuels such as wood, charcoal, char briquette.
 The main differences are the high content of volatile matter and lower density and burning time.